[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 zgrep foo Contents-ARCH.gz

 This searches for files which contain the substring foo in their full path names.
-The files Contents-ARCH.gz (where ARCH represents the wanted architecture) reside in the major package directories (main, non-free, contrib) at a Debian FTP site (i.e. under /debian/dists/jessie).
+The files Contents-ARCH.gz (where ARCH represents the wanted architecture) reside in the major package directories (main, non-free, contrib) at a Debian FTP site (i.e. under /debian/dists/stretch).
 A Contents file refers only to the packages in the subdirectory tree where it resides.
 Therefore, a user might have to search more than one Contents files to find the package containing the file foo.

 This method has the advantage over dpkg --search in that it will find files in packages that are not currently installed on your system.